Fire In The Hole! Explosive Training Operation Set For Tuesday At Homestead Air Reserve Base

 HOMESTEAD (CBSMiami) – Fire in the hole!
 Tuesday afternoon, the sound of explosives may be heard throughout parts of Homestead as part of an explosive training operation at Homestead Air Reserve Base.

-The 482nd Explosive Ordnance Disposal Flight is scheduled to conduct explosive training operations on Tuesday, March 8 from 9:00 a.m. – 1:00 p.m.READ MORE: Global Death Toll Surpasses 6 Million For COVID-19 Pandemic Now In 3rd Year
+The 482nd Explosive Ordnance Disposal Flight is scheduled to conduct explosive training operations on Tuesday, March 8 from 9:00 a.m. – 1:00 p.m.READ MORE: President Biden To Announce Ban On Russian Oil Imports Over Ukraine Invasion

-During this time frame, there will be a maximum of seven detonations on the EOD range.READ MORE: Amid Protests, 'Don't Say Gay' Bill Expected To Be Passed In Florida Senate
+During this time frame, there will be a maximum of seven detonations on the EOD range.READ MORE: Florida Senate Signs Off On Contribution Limit

-They want the public to know there is no cause for alarm.MORE NEWS: AAA: Florida Gas Prices Race Toward Record Highs Due To Crisis In Ukraine
+They want the public to know there is no cause for alarm.MORE NEWS: Mix Of Sun & Clouds, Not As Blustery

 It’s all part of the training exercise.